UtrechtUniversity/epos-msl/README.md

 ### Configuring shared folder for local development (Windows host)

-For local development on the msl_api codebase a shared folder can be created and mounted within the server to easy work with git and an IDE on the local filesystem.
+For local development on the msl_api codebase a shared folder can be created and mounted within the server to work with git and an IDE on the local filesystem.

 1. Open the Virtualbox management program